 5 Key Habits Make Your Next Milestone Birthday the Best Ever

-I didn't sleep well because of Restless Legs Syndrome, so this morning I felt stiff and sluggish, with a headache that begged for coffee.
+I didn't sleep well last night because of Restless Legs Syndrome, so this morning I felt stiff and sluggish, with a headache that begged for coffee.
 Cleaning my bifocals before sitting down to the computer, I noticed my slightly arthritic right wrist was already aching.

 I'm not old, but if I feel this way now, how will I feel when I'm older?